Blockchain 2024

 On 1 July 2023, two relevant self-regulatory organisations (the Japan Securities Dealers Association and the Japan STO Association) developed their respective self-regulatory rules related to PTSs handling tokenised securities, which both came into force on the same date.
 These developments enabled the launch of the first PTS handling tokenised securities on 25 December 2023.
 Currently, tokenised beneficial interests in beneficiary certificate-issuing trusts for investing in real estate are traded on the PTS.

-Furthermore, on 15 March 2024, the Japanese government submitted a bill to amend the FIEA and other statutes.
+Furthermore, on 15 May 2024, a bill to amend the FIEA and other statutes was passed into law.
 Under the amended FIEA, a Type I FIBO will be able to operate a PTS handling certain specified types of securities within a certain trading volume without authorisation to operate the PTS, and under relaxed regulatory requirements.
 This amendment is expected to facilitate securities firms with launching new PTSs handling tokenised securities.

 The Web3 White Paper 2024 recommends that: